elegant-scipy/elegant-scipy/markdown/preface.markdown

 You may wonder why it's not just the latest version.

 At the end of 2008, the Python core developers released a major update to Python, Python 3.0, a backwards-incompatible release.
-In many (most?) cases, Python 2.6 or 2.7 code cannot be interpreted by Python 3.x without at least minor modification.
+In most cases, Python 2.6 or 2.7 code cannot be interpreted by Python 3.x without at least minor modification.
 Python 2.7 was the last version of Python 2 to be released, and all development continues on the Python 3 branch (except for critical security updates).
 To quote a certain genius, "this has made a lot of people very angry and been widely regarded as a bad move."